0RAVEN0/WEBapplication/README.md

 How to run=
-- with jetty:run in maven pligin
+- with jetty:run in maven plugin
 - application will run on localhost:8080
 - you need to add link of json file like input